allabux21/gwright99.github.io/flask-blueprint/06-interlude-01-philosophy-of-flask-application-architecture.md

 1. How to invoke the Flask application via the `wsgi.py` entrypoint
 2. How to supply the Flask application with a database access solution

-### Choosing Your Flask Application Invocation Model
+### Choosing Your Flask Development Server Invocation Model
-Not gonna lie, i found this WAAAAY more challenging than it had any right to be.
+Not gonna lie, i found this more challenging than it had any right to be.

 Before you continue, go read [How to Run a Flask Application](https://www.twilio.com/blog/how-run-flask-application) by Miguel Grinberg.
 It succinctly describes how the invocation of the Flask development web server has changed over time (`app.run()` vs. `flask run`), and provides the foundation to decide our own preferred invocation model.
 (The Production deployemnt model remains unchanged, with a dedicated application server [directly calling the Flask Application Factory](https://flask.palletsprojects.com/en/1.1.x/tutorial/deploy/)).